 with Meaningful Accountability and Responsible Consequences.

-Adoption and implementation of CARR’s Board-Approved TOP TWELVE Advocacy Planks by the California state legislature would effect significant improvements to
+Adoption and implementation of CARR’s Board-Approved Reform Planks by the California state legislature would effect significant improvements to

-6. Move licensing, surveillance and regulatory enforcement of RCFEs from Department of Social Services to Department of Public Health in recognition of the ever growing number of residents having chronic and severe medical conditions who are being admitted and retained in RCFEs.
+3. Move licensing, surveillance and regulatory enforcement of RCFEs from Department of Social Services to Department of Public Health in recognition of the ever growing number of residents having chronic and severe medical conditions who are being admitted and retained in RCFEs.
+Return to annual inspections.

 |This site best viewed in Chrome, Firefox or Safari|